-In the above, the Dorronsoro Theorem \ref{lpgenthm} was used for nonembeddings, but there are also other applications.
-For example, the case of the Heisenberg groups $\mathbb{H}^{2k+1}$, $k\ge 1$, due to \cite{fassler2020dorronsoro}, is used in the work \cite{chousionis2022strong};\footnote{I thank Professor Tuomas Orponen for pointing out this fact.} it stands to reason that our more general result will have similar applications, but we defer this to future investigations.
+In the above, Theorem \ref{lpgenthm} was used for proving nonembeddability, but there are also other applications.
+For example, the one-sided, $0<\alpha<2$ case of Theorem \ref{lpgenthm} for the Heisenberg groups $\mathbb{H}^{2k+1}$, $k\ge 1$, due to \cite{fassler2020dorronsoro}, is used in the work \cite{chousionis2022strong};\footnote{I thank Professor Tuomas Orponen for pointing out this fact.} it stands to reason that our more general result will have similar applications, but we defer this to future investigations.